 The Norm Speed can be used With DirectSave and ShowSpeed.

-Using this combination of options enables the organisation of a rally to check the speed of a participant at a certain control.
+Using this combination of options enables the organization of a rally to check the speed of a participant at a certain control.
 Optionally the results calculation module can award penalty points if a competitor is caught speeding.

 The driving direction for a control can be set on the “Bearing” tab.